stroiman/obsidian-frontmatter-smith/README.md

 particularly when you want to have more complex types, such as objects, or arrays of objects.

+> [!CAUTION]
+> There is currently a bug where changes to the configuration ARE saved, but not
+> shown when reopening the configuration.
+After making changes, you need to
+> quit and restart Obsidian for the change to take effect.
+If you make further
+> changes without restart; the previous changes will be discarded.
+Reloading the
+> plugin does not appear to be enough (which is _very_ odd)
+>
+> How could this happen?
+This is most probably in the part of the code that
+> cannot be tested :(

 > [!WARNING]
 > There is currently _NO_ input validation.
 So if "key" properties are not valid
 > frontmatter keys, things will probably just fail for weird reasons.
 This is